BrettLin01/delta/docs/rfc/220517-cesium-segment-storage.md

 ## Extending an Existing Key-Value Store

-Cesium's data can be separated into two categories: **metadata** and **segment data**.
+Cesium's data can be separated into two categories: **segment data** and **metadata**.
+Segment data is the actual time-series samples to be stored, retrieved, or removed from disk.
 Metadata is context that can be used to fulfill a particular request for segment data.
-Segment data is the actual time-series samples to be stored, retrieved, or removed from disk.

 Instead of writing a storage engine that can handle both metadata and segment data, Cesium proposes an alternative architecture that *extends* an existing key-value store.
-This store handles all metadata, and Cesium uses it to index the location of Segments on disk.
+This store handles all metadata, and Cesium uses it to index the location of segments on disk.

 This approach drastically simplifies Cesium's implementation, allowing it to make use of well-written iteration APIs to execute queries in an efficient manner.
-Although the actual key-value store used is of relative unimportance, I chose CockroachDB's [Pebble](https://github.com/cockroachdb/pebble) as it provides a RocksDB compatible API with well written prefix iteration utilities (very useful for range based lookups).
+Although the actual key-value store used is relatively unimportant, I chose CockroachDB's [Pebble](https://github.com/cockroachdb/pebble) as it provides a RocksDB compatible API with well written prefix iteration utilities (very useful for range based lookups).